-It’s important to finalize the program and create an order of the people who will walk down the aisle during the Processional BEFORE you start selecting the music.
+It’s important to finalize the program and create an order of the people who will walk down the aisle during the Processional BEFORE you start selecting the music later in this wedding ceremony music guide.
 Creating your ceremony is like preparing a good meal – you can’t skip the order.

 Which of the descriptions most closely matches your wedding ceremony?